 Email addresses are a source of high confidence person matches, as no two people can have the same email address.
 These addresses are run through a similar cleansing and standardization process as domains.
 Emails also have a bonus benefit of helping with company match resolution, as we can often determine that companies match based on them having matching people.
 When certain quality conditions are met, we can also use the domain name of contacts as a matching property for companies.

 DUNS Numbers are a source of high confidence company matches, as these are unique to companies.
 While DUNS data is not always present on both sides of a data comparison, they can lead to highly accurate matching when present.
+We don't provide DUNS matches in addition to our other matching, it's an alternative way to match that would replace our more advanced matching algorithm for you and your partners.
+Of note, you and your partners must all use DUNS numbers for this to work.

 Real-World ("Meatspace") Names